tahershaker/Learning-Kubernetes/1. Introduction To Kubernetes/README.md

 This YAML file contains the type of the object (for example a container) and the desired state of this object (for example container networking).
 Kubernetes will then deploy the object explained in the YAML file and will continuously monitor this object and make sure that this object have the exact same state as described in the YAML file.
 So for example if the YAML file have an object type of a container with 2 networking interfaces, Kubernetes will always monitor the environment to make use this container is running and there as 2 networking interfaces connected to it.
 If this container died, the kubernetes will see that this is a mismatch with the desired state and will run another container with the same specs to maintain the desired state.

-Referring to Kubernetes official documentation [_Referenced Below_], `Objects In Kubernetes"`:
+> *Reference*
+>
+> *Referring to Kubernetes documentation*
+>

-- A Kubernetes object is a `"record of intent"` --once you create the object, the Kubernetes system will constantly work to ensure that object exists.
-By creating an object, you're effectively telling the Kubernetes system what you want your cluster's workload to look like; this is your cluster's `desired state`.
+> - *A Kubernetes object is a `"record of intent"` --once you create the object, the Kubernetes system will constantly work to ensure that object exists.
+By creating an object, you're effectively telling the Kubernetes system what you want your cluster's workload to look like; this is your cluster's `desired state`.*<sup>Reference [5](#References)</sup>

-- Almost every Kubernetes object includes two nested object fields that govern the object's configuration: the object spec and the object status.
-For objects that have a spec, you have to set this when you create the object, providing a description of the characteristics you want the resource to have: its `desired state`.
+> - *Almost every Kubernetes object includes two nested object fields that govern the object's configuration: the object spec and the object status.
+For objects that have a spec, you have to set this when you create the object, providing a description of the characteristics you want the resource to have: its `desired state`.*<sup>Reference [5](#References)</sup>

-- The status describes the current state of the object, supplied and updated by the Kubernetes system and its components.
-The Kubernetes control plane continually and actively manages every object's `actual state` to match the `desired state` you supplied.
+> - *The status describes the current state of the object, supplied and updated by the Kubernetes system and its components.
+The Kubernetes control plane continually and actively manages every object's `actual state` to match the `desired state` you supplied.*<sup>Reference [5](#References)</sup>

-- When you create an object in Kubernetes, you must provide the object spec that describes its desired state, as well as some basic information about the object (such as a name).
+> - *When you create an object in Kubernetes, you must provide the object spec that describes its desired state, as well as some basic information about the object (such as a name).
 When you use the Kubernetes API to create the object (either directly or via kubectl), that API request must include that information as JSON in the request body.
 Most often, you provide the information to kubectl in file known as a `manifest`.
 By convention, manifests are YAML (you could also use JSON format).
-Tools such as kubectl convert the information from a manifest into JSON or another supported serialization format when making the API request over HTTP.
+Tools such as kubectl convert the information from a manifest into JSON or another supported serialization format when making the API request over HTTP.*<sup>Reference [5](#References)</sup>

 So as a summary, once the kubernetes cluster is created, the user starts creating object `manifest` in the form of a `YAML` file which it will hold the object `spec` and the object `desired state` and then pass it to kubernetes using the CLI kubectl or directly to the API.
 Kubernetes will make sure that this object is created based on the provided object spec and insure that the actual state of this object always match the defined desired state of this object.